w3f/w3f-education/docs/Substrate/section7/blockchain-dev.md

 description: How to think like a runtime developer and avoid common pitfalls.
 ---

+If you have come from a web2 background, it can be a learning-curve to "think like a blockchain developer".

+While this course merely touches on the capability of Substrate, there are some key practices and concepts to keep in mind when starting to develop blockchains.

+## Cryptography - "Don't roll your own crypto"

 ## Handling Storage

-## Cryptography - "Don't roll your own crypto"
+A large part of blockchain development is contingent on the management of storage.